SherG/tester1/site/content/post/why-exercise-is-not-optional-for-baby-boomers.md

 Can't afford it?
 The cost of not exercising can be far greater than a lifetime of the most expensive strength coaching.

+#### The Cost of Not Acting

 Heart surgeries can cost well over $200,000, and one must often spend as much as $5000 per year on medication afterwards for the rest of their life.

- If, due to lack of exercise, your mobility prematurely decreases to the point where you can't care for yourself, you may end up spending over $3000 per month for the last 5 to 10 years of your life wasting away in a nursing home.
+ If, due to lack of exercise, your mobility prematurely decreases to the point where you can't care for yourself, you may end up spending over $3,000 per month for the last 5 to 10 years of your life wasting away in a nursing home.

 So, would you rather spend $500 per year on a gym membership and make the effort to stay in shape?
 Or end up spending upwards of $30,000 per year (or wasting taxpayer’s money) to stay in a nursing home and have somebody else dress, feed, and bathe you because you're too weak to do so yourself.

 Frankly, you can't afford not to exercise

 ### Mobility and Thriving